All prerequisites must be passed with a grade of C- or better.

 An accelerated review of first-year college Spanish for students with some prior study of the language.
 Satisfactory completion of this course (minimum grade C–) gives credit for Spanish 2.

 In preparation for study in Spain, students read about major periods in history and analyze the principal currents in art.
 In addition this course examines cultural traits of everyday life.

 Upper Division Courses

 100 Spanish Phonetics and Dialectology

 Students will study the sounds, the intonation and the rhythm of spoken Spanish as they explore general principles of phonetics and phonology, phonetic transcription, the historical development of the Spanish sound system and contrasts between modern peninsular and Latin American dialects.
-The course also addresses the problems English-speaking students face in their acquisition of an acceptable pronunciation of Spanish.
+The course also addresses the Spanish/English contrastive analysis and typical phonetic interference present in bilingual speech communities.

 101 Advanced Spanish Syntax and Composition I